linkedin/icon-magic/packages/@icon-magic/generate/README.md

 This package is responsible for generating the flavors of the icon in all the different types in which it can be consumed.
-At the end of the build step, we have each flavor in it's .svg format, but after generate, we will have more optmized .svg files, .png files that can be consumed by iOS and .webp files that can be consumed by android.
+At the end of the build step, we have each flavor in it's .svg format, but after generate, we will have more optimized .svg files, .png files that can be consumed by iOS and .webp files that can be consumed by android.

-Generate transorms the set of .svg flavors to their types by running a set of plugins based on the type in which we want the output.
+Generate transforms the set of .svg flavors to their types by running a set of plugins based on the type in which we want the output.
 For example, we can have a different set of plugins to obtain the optimized svg and a different set to get a .png "type".